Last Modified: 12:12pm 27/11/2023

 ► Adult inpatient wards

-- One visitor per patient at any one time between the hours of 1430 and 1930hrs on adult inpatient unless there are other specific agreements in place with the ward.
+- Two visitors per patient at any one time between the hours of 1400 and 2000hrs on adult inpatient unless there are other specific agreements in place with the ward.
 Visitors are not required to book a visit in advance.

 - Visiting outside these hours must be agreed with the Ward Manager or Nurse in Charge prior to any visit.
 Exceptions will be made based on the individual needs of the patient.